nihal101/Logger/README.md

 # LogLinker

-**LogLinker** is a tool specifically designed to work with Apex and Salesforce users, providing robust logging capabilities.
+**LogLinker** is a tool specifically designed to work with Apex, Flow, Processbuilder and Salesforce users, providing robust logging capabilities.

 ## Method: Apex